jina-ai/jina/README.md

 </p>

 ### Deploy the service via Kubernetes

-You can easily deploy a Flow with containerized Executors to a Kubernetes cluster as well.

 Create a Kubernetes cluster and get credentials (example in GCP, [more K8s providers here](https://docs.jina.ai/advanced/experimental/kubernetes/#preliminaries)):
 ```bash